Fairytale Forest: Pinocchio

-From 2015 till 2016 a 'Pinocchio' musical was performed in the Efteling theatre to promote the fairy tale that would open around the same time.
+From 2015 till 2016, a 'Pinocchio' musical was performed in the Efteling theatre to promote the fairy tale that would open around the same time.

 The Six Swans

 The Six Swans, designed by Sander de Bruijn as De zes Zwanen, opened in fall 2019.
 It is the first true ride within the Fairytale Forest, with guests being able to ride one of six swan boats into the castle to see Princess Elisa at work on the shirts needed to break the spell cast on her brothers.

+The Princess and the Pea

+The Princess and the Pea, or De Prinses op de Erwt, opened on May 14, 2025.
+Located in a gazebo in the shadow of the Efteling Grand Hotel, the Princess and the Pea features a musical narration sung by Geike Arnaert.